Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 Set -SenderIdConfig -SpoofedDomainAction Reject

-In default configuration, an Exchange Server is set to receive emails from anonymous users.
+In a default configuration, an Exchange Server is set to receive emails from anonymous users.
 This vulnerability allows a malicious employee to exploit the system.
-Unfortunately, you cannot block emails from anonymous users completely as then you will not be able to receive important emails from external email addresses.
-Therefore, what you can do is create another receive connector that uses domain credentials (login ID and password of users and applications) rather than IP addresses to authorize email senders.
+Unfortunately, you cannot block emails from anonymous users completely, as you will not be able to receive important emails from external email addresses.
+Therefore, you can create another receive connector that uses domain credentials (login ID and password of users and applications) rather than IP addresses to authorize email senders.
 Although, this means you have to create a domain account for every device and application (web-based printer, for instance) that has to send emails to Exchange.

-An Exchange Server has a Receive connector on TCP port 25 which accepts external connections, i.e. anonymous emails from SMTP servers.
+An Exchange Server has a Receive connector on TCP port 25, which accepts external connections, i.e., anonymous emails from SMTP servers.
 However, you can create another connector for internal SMTP connections on the same port.
-The server has the ability to select the appropriate connector for each connection on its own.
+The server can select the appropriate connector for each connection on its own.

 To create a new Receive connector, run the following PowerShell command: